Beginner’s Guide to the GSA Contract Get the Guide Now

 Exempts Contractors from Complying with the Price Reductions Clause

 Holding a GSA MAS Contract comes with a host of benefits.
 However, the Price Reductions Clause (PRC) is not one of them.
-If a non-TDR contractor provides a price reduction to their BOA customer, the PRC requires that contractor to make applicable adjustments to GSA pricing and/or terms and conditions, based upon the discount relationship between the BOA customer and GSA pricing.
+Prior to Refresh 31, if a non-TDR contractor provided a price reduction to their BOA customer, the PRC required that contractor to make applicable adjustments to GSA pricing and/or terms and conditions, based upon the discount relationship between the BOA customer and GSA pricing.

-While tracking and maintaining your GSA/BOA pricing relationship is one of the most onerous responsibilities associated with holding a GSA MAS Contract, the PRC is arguably the most consequential obligation of non-TDR contracts.
+While tracking and maintaining your GSA/BOA pricing relationship was one of the most onerous responsibilities associated with holding a GSA MAS Contract, the PRC was arguably the most consequential obligation of non-TDR contracts.

-Once again, the PRC is a by-product of how GSA has traditionally negotiated contract pricing.
-Contractors that opt-in to GSA Transactional Data Reporting are not subject to the Price Reductions Clause and are free from the concerns that accompany it.
+Once again, the PRC was a by-product of how GSA has traditionally negotiated contract pricing.
+As of Refresh 31, Contractors are required to participate in GSA Transactional Data Reporting, which frees them from the Price Reductions Clause and are concerns that accompany it.

 5